Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 ## Submitting Patches

-Should you wish to submit a single Patch you can do so here <https://forms.gle/D6zwQ9XiywDpqVfR7>

 Should you wish to submit a Guide containing multiple patches you can do so here <https://forms.gle/BFnvGTPpAhTYjw8q9>

 ## Guides